Gaeltacht: Administration

+The Department of Rural and Community Development and the Gaeltacht, headed by the Minister for Rural and Community Development and the Gaeltacht, is responsible for the overall government policy with respect to the Gaeltacht, and supervises the work of the Údarás na Gaeltachta and other bodies.

 Ministers responsible for the Gaeltacht

+The Ministers and Secretaries (Amendment) Act 1956 created the Department of the Gaeltacht, a Department of State headed by the Minister for the Gaeltacht, a member of the Government.

 From 1956 to 1993, the Minister for the Gaeltacht often simultaneously held another portfolio (i.e. charge of another Department of State).
 Since 1993, rearrangements have combined the Gaeltacht with other responsibilities in a single Department of State and ministerial portfolio.
 The ministers, and the relevant titles (Department of... and Minister for...) have been as follows: